 Buildings as the cornerstone to decarbonization

-Optimising the building stock’s energy demand
+Optimizing the building stock’s energy demand

 The global building stock accounts for a significant portion of the world’s final energy consumption.
 80% of the energy used in buildings can be attributed to heating and cooling, which is still predominantly fossil-fuel based.
-By simply optimising heating, ventilation and air conditioning systems, we can secure an average energy saving of 30% with a payback time of just two to four years.
+By simply optimizing heating, ventilation and air conditioning systems, we can secure an average energy saving of 30% with a payback time of just two to four years.
 District energy networks have a key role to play in this regard by integrating a higher share of renewable energy capacity and providing storage solutions to address peak hour demand.

 Job creation potential